mehulagg/gitlab_test/docs/what_tests_can_be_run.md

 - `GITHUB_OAUTH_APP_SECRET`: Client Secret for GitHub OAuth app.
 This can be found in the shared 1Password vault.
 - `GITHUB_USERNAME`: Username for authenticating with GitHub.
 This can be found in the shared 1Password vault.
 - `GITHUB_PASSWORD`: Password for authenticating with GitHub.
 This can be found in the shared 1Password vault.
+- `GITLAB_QA_1P_EMAIL`: Email address for authenticating into 1Password for GitLab-QA vault.
+This can be found in the shared 1Password vault.
+- `GITLAB_QA_1P_PASSWORD`: Password for authenticating into 1Password for GitLab-QA vault.
+This can be found in the shared 1Password vault.
+- `GITLAB_QA_1P_SECRET`: Secret for authenticating into 1Password.
+This can be found in the GitLab-QA 1Password vault.
+- `GITLAB_QA_1P_GITHUB_UUID`: UUID for GitHub item in GitLab-QA 1Password vault.
+This can be found in the GitLab-QA 1Password vault.

 Example: